Frequently Asked Questions About Child Sponsorship

-If you are contacted by your sponsored child or his or her family outside of communications sent by Save the Children, we ask that you refrain from responding and immediately contact our donor services team at firstname.lastname@example.org or 1-800-7283, Monday-Friday 8am-5pm (EST).
+If you are contacted by your sponsored child or his or her family outside of communications sent by Save the Children, we ask that you refrain from responding and immediately contact our Supporter Experience Center at email@example.com or 1-800-7283, Monday-Friday 8am-5pm (EST).

-If you are contacted by your sponsored child, his or her family or a community member outside of communications sent by Save the Children, we ask that you not respond and immediately contact your donor services team at email@example.com or 1-800-728-3843, Monday-Friday 8am-5pm (EST).
+If you are contacted by your sponsored child, his or her family or a community member outside of communications sent by Save the Children, we ask that you not respond and immediately contact your Supporter Experience Center at firstname.lastname@example.org or 1-800-728-3843, Monday-Friday 8am-5pm (EST).

 Our utmost goal is to protect the children we serve, as well as the generous sponsors who make our work possible.
 Thank you for partnering with us to achieve this goal.

 No, we do not allow ongoing communication between sponsor and child after the child has left the sponsorship program.
 Our number one priority in sponsorship is to ensure the children in our programs are safe.
 Save the Children acts as an intermediary in the sponsorship experience, reviewing all child and sponsor letters to ensure the communication will not be harmful to the child.
 With social media and global travel at our fingertips, allowing ongoing communication between sponsor and child after the child leaves the program could be a risk to children.
 We recognize that most sponsors do not have malicious intent.
 We hope you understand this important child protection measure.